 During my first two years of college I worked a couple nights a week cleaning a laundromat.
 I would come in sometime between midnight and 7am and sweep, mop and wipe down the laundry machines.
 It was not a glamorous or high paying job, but it was easy, the money was under the table, and I got paid a flat rate per night.
 That meant that if I worked quickly I could make nearly 20 bucks an hour.
 Not a bad job for a college kid with no bills.
 A couple hours work and I'd have enough for a couple new CDs.
 It also helped that I enjoyed the night.
 I enjoyed biking to work through dark and empty streets, seeing no one but the occasional cat or dog.
 I liked biking home as the sun was just about to rise.
 Sometimes these commutes would turn into full on excursions, as I biked down the coastal trail, or just roamed around the deserted midtown area.

-The night this story takes place was in the early fall, which means that it got very dark at night and there was snow on the mountains, but it was temperate enough that you could comfortably venture out at night with a light jacket.
+The night on which this story takes place was in the early fall, which in Anchorage means that it got very dark at night and there was snow on the mountains, but it was still temperate enough that you could comfortably venture out at night with a light jacket.
 I started working about 1am, and there was nothing about the night-or the laundromat itself- that would make me think that soon I would be fearing for my life.

-I went about my business for the first hour as I normally did; headphones on as I wiped down the washing machines, swept the floor and emptied the trash.
+I went about my business as usual for the first hour; headphones on as I wiped down the washing machines, swept the floor and emptied the trash.
 After throwing the trash into the dumpsters around back I took off my headphones as I switched the CD in my discman, and I noticed a sound I had so far missed: running water.
-Now, that's not something you'd be surprised to hear in a laundromat, even one that was closed, but this sounded different.
-It wasn't the sound of water running through pipes.
+Running water; that's not something you'd be surprised to hear in a laundromat, even one that was closed, but this sounded different.
+It wasn't the sound of water running through pipes, or of a slow drip.
 This was the sound of open water.
 Imagine a deep and slowly moving creek.
 I had already turned off the power to the laundry machines, so I checked the sinks and toilets; none of them were running.